r1muru2006/r1muru2006.github.io/content/post/Streamcipher/index.md

     - Learning
 ---

-# Chacha20-Poly1305
-## Algorithm
+## Chacha20-Poly1305
-### Chacha20
 ChaCha20-Poly1305 architecture consists of two main components, the stream cipher ChaCha20 and the authentication mechanism Poly1305 by the same author D.J.
 Berstein.
+The two building blocks of the construction, the algorithms Poly1305 and ChaCha20, were both independently designed, in 2005 and 2008.
+### Algorithm
+#### Chacha20
 The ChaCha20 algorithm uses ChaCha20 block functions to generate the encryption keystream.
 ![images](/images/StreamCipher/encrypt.png)